rmaucher/tomcat-openssl/README.md

 ## Code organization

 The code under `org.apache.tomcat.tomcatopenssl.jni.*` is copied as is from the tc-netty.
-To compile it you need to follow the instructions provided here: https://github.com/netty/netty/wiki/Forked-Tomcat-Native
+But the build system is copied from tc-native.
+To compile it you need to follow the instructions provided here: https://github.com/facenord-sud/tomcat-openssl/blob/master/src/main/c/BUILDING

 The code uner `io.netty.*` is copied from netty